 The ongoing Government’s Home Assistance Programme is being executed out of the Office of the Prime Minister with support and guidance from the Ministries of Social Development and Sustainable Development.

 “I am so grateful for this new initiative that this government has implemented to restore not only my roof in Middle Island but the whole nation as a whole,” said Petrona Thomas.

 “I definitely want to say thank you to the government for helping with my roof after the hurricane,” said Cozel Browne of Keys Village, while noting that the intervention was needed because of the present hurricane season.
 “We greatly appreciate what they are doing for the community of Keys.”

 There were 1,114 reported cases of homeowners whose roofs suffered damages due to the ravages of Hurricanes Irma and Maria, according to figures from the National Emergency Management Agency (NEMA).
+Although most people had home insurance from providers similar to homeownersinsurancecover.net, the cost of the damage was not covered due to it being caused by a hurricane.
+Thankfully for the residents, the government have stepped in.
 Numerous residential roofers offered their services, helping people rebuild their homes and their lives.
 Using professional roofers also allows better designed materials to be used, hopefully reducing the likiness that this could happen again.

 Arlene Sharry-Phipps of Molineux Village is another homeowner who is delighted with the government’s much needed help.

 “I am so happy that the prime minister looked out for me to help me fix my roof because my house was mouldy from after the hurricane,” she said.